instructlab/community/CONTRIBUTOR_LADDER.md

 - Sponsored by two maintainers.

 If you meet the requirements, nominate yourself as below,
-- Open an issue in the repo of interest.
+- Open an issue in the repo of interest detailing your contributions to date.
 - Ensure your sponsors are @mentioned on the issue.
 - Make sure that the list of contributions included is representative of your work on the project.